 “Purchasing either Target or Walmart’s in-house brands means you’ll still be paying more than you would by shopping at Costco,” Ramhold said.
 “For instance, Target’s Good & Gather brand is $16.99 for 32 fluid ounces, or about 53 cents per ounce.
 And Walmart isn’t much better — it’ll set you back $15.98 for 32 fluid ounces, which is about 50 cents per ounce.
 But at Costco you can buy 33.8 fluid ounces of Kirkland Signature’s organic maple syrup for about $13, or about 39 cents per ounce.”

 Don’t Buy Makeup Remover Wipes …

 Instead of reaching for the makeup remover wipes, try this beauty hack: Use baby wipes instead.

 “Target brand up & up [baby] wipes are hypoallergenic and free of alcohol, dyes, chlorine, parabens, fragrance and phthalates, which can be found in makeup removing wipes that may cause irritation or skin to break out,” said Kerry Sherin, a savings expert.

-A 460-count box of up & up sensitive baby wipes goes for about $8 to $9.
-“For the cost/count ratio, these wipes blow pretty much every other comparable makeup wipe out of the water,” said Sherin.
-Meanwhile, some makeup wipes at Target can cost about $5 for just a 21-count pack.
+A 500-count box of up & up baby wipes sells for $9.69.
+“For the cost/count ratio, these wipes blow pretty much every other comparable makeup wipe out of the water,” Sherin said.
+Meanwhile, some makeup wipes at Target start at nearly $5 for just a 25-count pack.

 Don’t Buy Store-Brand Water Filters …